-In a recent post we explored how to use word embeddings in Dgraph to make your data smarter and implement automatic classification.
+Previously, we explored how to use word embeddings in Dgraph to implement automatic classification (see blog post).
+In this use case, projects

 are associated to categories